Criminal Justice Law

 Who We Are

-The Law Hub Development and Advocacy Centre (LawHub) is an independent, non-governmental organization to advance the respect of human rights, rule of law and justice toward a secure, peaceful, and sustainable governance.
+The Law Hub Development and Advocacy Centre (LawHub) is an independent, non-governmental organisation to advance the respect of human rights, rule of law and justice toward a secure, peaceful, and sustainable governance.

 Our Strategic Objectives

-1. To protect and promote respect of human rights and the rule of law.
+1. To uphold and protect human rights and the rule of law.

-2. To advocate for law and justice sector reform and provide access to justice for all.
+2. To advocate for reform within the law and justice sector to ensure efficient and equitable access to justice.

-3. To promote integrity, transparency, accountability, and democratic governance.
+3. To foster transparency, accountability, and democratic governance at all levels.

 Thematic Areas